DMatsliyah/DMatsliyah.github.io/_projects/SeaLevel_project.md

     </div>
 </div>
 <div class="caption">
 Map 1: Areas that may be affected by sea level rise in the west of Emek Hefer.
-Map based on SRTM raster data[^9].
+Map based on SRTM raster data.
 Areas colored in orange represent areas that will be damaged by sea level rise of up to 0.5 meters.
 Areas colored in red represent areas that will be damaged by sea level rise of up to 1 meter.
 </div>

 <div class="row justify-content-center text-center">